wherrera10/FaceDetect.jl/docs/src/index.md

 using OpenCVFaceDetection
 using OpenCV

-# Load the built-in Haar cascade files if needed
+# Load the built-in Haar cascade files, downloading if necessary
 loadcascades()

 # Read an image and detect faces: returns vector of bounding boxes for detected faces